osmandapp/web/main/docs/user/navigation/auto-car.md

 For OsmAnd to work, you need to connect your Android device to the vehicle's multimedia system.
 - Not all vehicles support device connection capability.
 Check the [list for Android Auto](https://www.android.com/auto/compatibility/).
-- You need to have an OsmAnd Pro subscription.
+- You need to have an OsmAnd Pro, OsmAnd+ or Maps+ subscription.
 Check it here *Menu → Settings → Purchases*.
 - To find out how to connect and set up your device, please visit the [**Android Auto**](https://www.android.com/auto) websites.
 - Once connected, an icon with the OsmAnd logo and name will appear among the available programs in the menu on the selected platform.
 - You will then be able to start the navigation or use the OsmAnd search function in Android Auto.